VanshAnand1/BLOG/README.md

 Lastly, I changed the cancel button on the add post page to navigate the user to the page they were previously on, and if no such page is found, they are directed to the homepage.

 There are plenty more features I plan to add, so stay tuned!

+### <a id="september-20-2025-bugfix-1.01"></a> September 20, 2025 (Bugfix 1.01):
+After using BLOG for some time, I found a small but annoying bug with the guest mode feature.
+Sometimes when you would click the button to use BLOG as a guest, the site would let you in, and then kick you out, requiring you to click the button again.
+With no error or warning message, this was a pretty bad bug to have, as people who are just trying to view the site would think that it was not working.
+In addition to fixing this, I also added a small message on the entry pages letting the user know what guest mode entails.

+I have been busy these past few weeks with applying to jobs and my courses starting, so I have not had as much time to dedicate to this project as I would have liked to.
+I will still try and push an update/bugfix every once in a while though, so stay posted!

 ---